 The Company's disclosure controls, including the Company's internal controls, are designed to provide a reasonable level of assurance that the stated objectives are met.
+We concluded, as stated in (a) above, that the Company's disclosure controls and procedures were effective in providing this reasonable level of assurance as of September 30, 2004.
 The Company's management, including the CEO and CFO, does not expect that the Company's disclosure controls or internal controls will prevent all errors and all fraud.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within the Company have been prevented or detected.
 These inherent limitations include the fact that judgments in decision-making can be faulty.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the control.
 Because of the inherent limitations in a control system, misstatements due to error or fraud may occur and not be prevented or detected.

-Other than the items noted above there have been no changes that occurred during the quarter that have materially affected, or are likely to material affect, our internal controls over financial reporting.
+The changes during the quarter in internal control noted above materially affected, or are likely to material affect, our internal controls over financial reporting.